What is the Difference Between Holy Ghost and Holy Spirit?

 “Now the birth of Jesus Christ was on this wise: When as his mother Mary was espoused to Joseph, before they came together, she was found with child of the Holy Ghost” (Matthew 1:18).

 Therefore, He is the father of Jesus Christ.
-There are 88 other places in the New Testament (NT) that you will find reference of Him.
+There are eighty-eight other places in the New Testament (NT) where you will find references of Him.

 However, they are all connected to Jesus Christ and or to the Church in some way.